Val Thorens in one word? AMAZING!

-Mini skis, bucket lists, roast beefs and frogs...
+Mini skis, bucket lists, roast beef and frogs...

 As we pulled into the resort I was instantly taken by the clear blue sky, bright white surrounds and charming chalet buildings.
-You’d think (at 23 years old) seeing snow in the mountains wouldn’t cause too much fuss but I’m not going to lie, I was EXTREMELY excited and (even after the 4am wake-up) I just wanted to jump out of the hire car and run around like a boisterous child.
+You’d think (at 23 years old) seeing snow in the mountains wouldn’t cause too much fuss but I’m not going to lie, I was EXTREMELY excited and I just wanted to jump out of the hire car and run around like a boisterous child.
 I knew I was going to enjoy it there.

 Our apartment was spacious, cosy and warm, offering stunning mountain views from the bedrooms and balcony – and trust me, with all the exploring we were doing I definitely looked forward to crashing into bed every night into a deep sleep.